Aethodia/Legislation/Code/Law/LegalInterpretation.rst

 - The 'Footnotes' [1]_ section, while not itself legally binding, can serve as a guide when interpreting something that *is*.

+- A legally-active file in this repository is a "Law", and its legally-binding subcomponents are "provisions".

 Footnotes
 ============================================================